jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 is the monthly income from 0 to 10,000.

-Obviously, the different of scale in these 2 features cause a major difference in its gradient.
+Obviously, the different scale in these 2 features cause a major difference in its gradient.
 Simply say, we cannot find a single learning rate than can work well with both of them.
 The solution is pretty simple with a couple line of code change.
 We re-scale the income value.
 Here is the output which is close to our true model:
 ```
 iteration 0: loss=518.7 W1=0.1624 dW1=-624.5 W2=0.3585 dW2=-2.585e+03 b= 0.004237 db = -42.37
 iteration 10000: loss=0.4414 W1=0.8392 dW1=0.0129 W2=0.3128 dW2=0.004501 b= 0.5781 db = -0.4719